This article first appeared in the July/August 2010 issue.

 Somehow, farther and more remote doesn’t interest me so much anymore.
 I know what I can do (and it’s more than I ever dreamed when I started these trips), and I know what’s beyond my capacity, and I’ve learned to respect both.
 But wherever I decide to go, near or far, one thing is sure: it’ll be wild, it’ll be remote, and it won’t be at all like the city.

-Dick Anderson, author and wilderness photographer, is Creative Consultant for Psychotherapy Networker.
+Dick Anderson, author and wilderness photographer, was Creative Consultant for Psychotherapy Networker.